Helen Hill

 Helen Wingard Hill (May 9, 1970 – January 4, 2007) was an American artist, filmmaker, writer, teacher, and social activist.
-When her final film, The Florestine Collection, was released in 2011, curators and critics praised her work and legacy, describing her, for example, as "one of the most well-regarded experimental animators of her generation."
+When her final film, The Florestine Collection, was released in 2011, curators and critics praised her work and legacy, describing her, for example, as "one of the most well-regarded experimental animators of her generation".

 Hill's death at the age of 36 brought considerable media attention.
 In 2007, an unidentified intruder shot and killed her in her New Orleans home.
 Her death (one of six murders in the city that day), coupled with the murder a week before of New Orleans musician Dinerral Shavers, sparked civic outrage.
 Thousands marched against the rampant and continuing post-Katrina violence in New Orleans.
 This "March Against Violence on City Hall" drew significant press coverage throughout the United States and beyond.
-However, in the years following that tragic notoriety, Helen Hill's life and creative work have been widely celebrated, with her films continuing to circulate to a degree they did not during her lifetime.
-In 2012, Daniel Eagan wrote about Helen Hill as one of "Five Women Animators Who Shook Up the Industry".
+However, in the years following that tragic notoriety, Hill's life and creative work have been widely celebrated, with her films continuing to circulate to a degree they did not during her lifetime.
+In 2012, Daniel Eagan wrote about Hill as one of "Five Women Animators Who Shook Up the Industry".

 Biography

-Helen Hill was a native of Columbia, South Carolina, where she lived until graduating from Dreher High School in 1988.
+Hill was a native of Columbia, South Carolina, where she lived until graduating from Dreher High School in 1988.
 She identified herself as a Southerner (although after marrying Paul Gailiunas, a Canadian citizen originally from Edmonton, Alberta, she later became a dual US-Canadian citizen) and had deep roots in her home city of Columbia.
 Her mother, Becky, named her Helen Wingard Hill after her own mother, Helen Addison Wingard, another Columbian.

 Hill began creating short animated films at age 11.
 After the documentary filmmaker Stan Woodward visited her fifth-grade class, Hill made a stop-motion Super 8 film that she entitled The House of Sweet Magic (1981).
 Made on a tabletop at home, it shows a toy dinosaur attacking a gingerbread house.
 That same year, she and her classmates (assisted by Susan Leonard of the South Carolina Arts Commission and teacher Penelope Rawl) made another Super 8 movie as part of a statewide filmmaking-in-the-classroom initiative.
 Quacks, a live action film with a musical track recorded separately on audiocassette tape, is a comic vignette featuring a person in a duck costume interacting with school children at their bus stop.

 Hill earned her A.B. at Harvard University in 1992, where she majored in English and minored in Visual and Environmental Studies (the academic department housing filmmaking).
 While at Harvard she made the 16mm animated short Rain Dance (1990) as well as two other animated films.

 After graduating from Harvard, Hill and her Harvard Class of '92 classmate Paul Gailiunas, merely a close friend at the time, headed to New Orleans for the summer, drawn to the city's vibrant arts and music culture and its progressive social sensibility.
 That summer they fell in love, and the couple married in Columbia, South Carolina, two years later.